Harsh Times (film): Reception

 Bale's performance was praised.
 The website's critical consensus reads, "Despite a dedicated performance by Christian Bale, Harsh Times suffers from a heavy-handed and overly bleak plot."
 According to Metacritic, which calculated a weighted average score of 56 out of 100 based on 24 critics, the film received "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+Box office

+Released November 10, 2006 the film grossed $5,967,038 worldwide.